Carlos Miguens Bemberg

-Carlos J. Miguens Bemberg (born 16 February 1949) is an Argentine businessman and descendant of the wealthy Bemberg family of immigrants to Argentina.
+Carlos José Miguens Bemberg (16 February 1949 – 19 July 2026) was an Argentine businessman and descendant of the wealthy Bemberg family of immigrants to Argentina.

-Overview
+Life and career

 His parents were the architect Carlos Miguens and the film director María Luisa Bemberg.
-Carlos Miguens Bemberg attended school at Colegio San Jorge, Colegio Cardenal Newman, and Universidad del Salvador, where he completed four years of studies in economics.
+Carlos attended school at Colegio San Jorge, Colegio Cardenal Newman, and Universidad del Salvador, where he completed four years of studies in economics.
 He was a director of the Luxembourg-based holding company Quilmes Industrial S.A.
 (Quinsa) from 1989 until his resignation on May 17, 2006.

-His professional experience includes serving as president of Cerveza Quilmes, one of Argentina's largest brewing companies which was founded by Otto Bemberg in 1888 in Quilmes, Buenos Aires Province.
-He has also been President of M.B.P.
-International, and is currently president of M.B.
+His professional experience included president of Cerveza Quilmes, one of Argentina's largest brewing companies which was founded by his grandfather Otto Bemberg in 1888 in Quilmes, Buenos Aires Province.
+He was president of M.B.P.
+International, and was president of M.B.
 Holdings (Miguens Bemberg Holdings) and Agropecuaria Cantomi.
-He is also extremely active in Argentina's mining industry, acting as a director of Patagonia Gold S.A. since its inception, and he is a former director of Minera El Desquite S.A.
+He was very active in Argentina's mining industry, acting as a director of Patagonia Gold S.A. since its inception, and was a director of Minera El Desquite S.A.
+Bemberg died from cancer on 19 July 2026, at the age of 77.